maelstrom-software/maelstrom/doc/book/src/spec.md

 The specifies the GID the program is run as.
 See [`user`](#user) for more information.

-Job don't have any supplemental GIDs, nor is there any way to provide them.
+Jobs don't have any supplemental GIDs, nor is there any way to provide them.

 ## `timeout`